11 minutes read

 CBD oil is legal in the UK if it is derived from hemp and not marijuana.
 This means that only products containing virtually no THC are legal.
 A CBD product that contains high levels of THC is considered a drug under UK regulations, its use is not allowed in the UK unless it is part of the medical cannabis program.

-Growing your own hemp is legal in the UK as long as you get a license for your product.
+Growing your hemp is legal in the UK as long as you get a license for your product.
 All in all, we at Essentia Pura are convinced that these are good times for CBD business in the UK market.

 We would like to invite you to read our articles about the regulation of CBD in other countries, such as: